 Policies

-Regardless of limited data on specific disease endpoints, policy makers consider blood pressure as one of the few surrogate outcomes that is sufficiently robust to guide health promotion policy.
-He and MacGregor8 advocate the reduction of salt intake at population level because ‘a modest reduction in population salt intake worldwide will result in a major improvement in public health’.
-In September 2011 a United Nations High-Level meeting on Non-Communicable Diseases (NCD) was held where influential political leadership reached consensus on priority actions needed globally to prevent and treat NCDs.
-The Lancet NCD Action Group and the NCD Alliance proposed the reduction of salt intake as one of the five overarching priority actions.42
+Regardless of the limited available data on specific disease endpoints, policy makers consider blood pressure as one of the few surrogate outcomes that is sufficiently robust to guide health promotion policy.
+He and MacGregor8 advocate the reduction of salt intake at population level because ‘a modest reduction in salt intake at the population level worldwide will result in a major improvement in public health’.
+In September 2011, a United Nations High-Level meeting on Non-Communicable Diseases (NCD) was held where influential political leadership reached consensus on the priority actions needed globally to prevent and treat NCDs.
+The Lancet NCD Action Group and the NCD Alliance proposed the reduction of salt intake as one of the five overarching priority actions.49

 Population-based interventions to reduce sodium intake are being successfully implemented in various countries worldwide and have the potential to reduce the prevalence of hypertension and CVD.
-Not only is sodium reduction one of the easiest ways of potentially reducing the global burden of CVD, it can also help to reduce the burden on healthcare services and is highly cost-effective.27,37
+Not only is sodium reduction one of the easiest ways of potentially reducing the global burden of CVD, it can also help to reduce the burden on healthcare services and is highly cost-effective.34,44

 There is clearly a need to give priority to the implementation of national strategies, policies and programmes aimed at the reduction of dietary salt consumption.
 A comprehensive national strategy is needed to strengthen the drive for the South African public to consume less salt.
 South Africa has already started the process of legislating for lower salt in processed foods.
-A provisional set of targets was published in July 2012 inviting interested persons to submit substantiated comments.43 It is anticipated that the final set of targets will be published in 2013.
-Legislating salt levels in processed foods is only one part of a national strategy and therefore it is important for all health professionals and educationists to also provide appropriate nutritional recommendations that will educate, motivate and enable consumers to change nutritional behaviour.
+A provisional set of targets was published in July 2012 inviting interested persons to submit substantiated comments.50 It is anticipated that the final set of targets will be published in 2013.
+However, legislating salt levels in processed foods is only one part of a national strategy and therefore it is important for all health professionals and educators to also provide appropriate nutritional recommendations that will educate, motivate and enable consumers to change nutritional behaviour.

 Food-based dietary guidelines (FBDGs)